kubernetes/kops/docs/networking.md

 #### Calico Backend

+In kops 1.12.0 and later Calico uses the k8s APIServer as its datastore.
+The current setup does not make use of [Typha](https://github.com/projectcalico/typha) - a component intended to lower the impact of Calico on the k8s APIServer which is recommended in [clusters over 50 nodes](https://docs.projectcalico.org/latest/getting-started/kubernetes/installation/calico#installing-with-the-kubernetes-api-datastoremore-than-50-nodes) and is strongly recommended in clusters of 100+ nodes.

-Calico currently uses etcd as a backend for storing information about workloads and policies.
+In versions <1.12.0 of kops Calico uses etcd as a backend for storing information about workloads and policies.
 Calico does not interfere with normal etcd operations and does not require special handling when upgrading etcd.
 For more information please visit the [etcd Docs](https://coreos.com/etcd/docs/latest/)

 #### Calico troubleshooting

 ##### New nodes are taking minutes for syncing ip routes and new pods on them can't reach kubedns

 This is caused by nodes in the Calico etcd nodestore no longer existing.
 Due to the ephemeral nature of AWS EC2 instances, new nodes are brought up with different hostnames, and nodes that are taken offline remain in the Calico nodestore.
 This is unlike most datacentre deployments where the hostnames are mostly static in a cluster.
 Read more about this issue at https://github.com/kubernetes/kops/issues/3224
 This has been solved in kops 1.9.0, when creating a new cluster no action is needed, but if the cluster was created with a prior kops version the following actions should be taken:

   * Use kops to update the cluster ```kops update cluster <name> --yes``` and wait for calico-kube-controllers deployment and calico-node daemonset pods to be updated
   * Decommission all invalid nodes, [see here](https://docs.projectcalico.org/v2.6/usage/decommissioning-a-node)
   * All nodes that are deleted from the cluster after this actions should be cleaned from calico's etcd storage and the delay programming routes should be solved.